Goch-Lab/TXST_Microbial-Genomics_2026/exercises/01_cmd_intro.md

-# Week 1: Intro to Unix and the Command Line
+# C1: Introduction to Command Line

-Welcome to Week 1!
-This week, you'll get comfortable using the Unix command line, which is an essential skill for working with genomic data on any server or HPC.
+This session, you will get comfortable using the Unix command line, which is an essential skill for working with large datasets, including genomic and other omic data.

 ---
 ## 🧠 Learning Objectives

-By the end of this exercise, you should be able to:
+By the end of this computer lab, you should be able to:

 - Navigate the file system using `cd`, `ls`, and `pwd`
-- Create, move, copy, and delete files and directories
+- Create, move, copy, name and delete files and directories
-- Use wildcards and pipes
+- Use redirectors and wildcards
-- Read and manipulate files using `head`, `tail`, `less`, `nano`, and `cat`.
+- Explore files using `head`, `tail`, `less`, `nano`, and `cat`.
+- Edit text files from the shell

 ---

 Let's establish some basics first.

 Linux and Mac users will find a Terminal program already installed on their computers.
-If you are using windows, I recommend downloading MobaXTerm (https://mobaxterm.mobatek.net/), but other software is available.
+If you are using Windows, I recommend downloading [MobaXTerm](https://mobaxterm.mobatek.net/), but other software are available.
 We can also get you set up on your personal computer later if you own a Window/PC.

-Now, the _Terminal_ is a text input and output environment where we can type commands and see the output.
-In other words, it is the "window" in which you enter the actual commands and those commands are interpreted and run by a _Shell_.
+Now, the *Terminal* is a text input and output environment where we can execute commands and see the output.
+In other words, it is the "window" in which you enter the actual commands and those commands are then interpreted and run by a *Shell*.

-So the _Shell_ is the program inside the terminal that actually processes commands and returns the output.
-In most Linux and Mac operating systems, it uses a _Bash_ shell, which is essentially its own programming language and what we will use below.
+The *Shell*  is the program inside the terminal that actually processes the commands and returns the output.
+In most Linux and Mac operating systems, it uses a *bash* shell, which is essentially its own programming language and what we will during this course.

 Different shells provide unique features and syntax: on macOS, the default is Zsh (formerly Bash) with Unix-style commands, while Windows primarily uses PowerShell and Command Prompt, with options to install Unix-like shells such as WSL or Git Bash.